Afro-Abkhazians: Legends

+19th-century and beyond

-By the 19th century, Afro-Abkhazians had fully assimilated into the local Abkhaz population and were not viewed as a diaspora community.
-They were therefore not recognized as a distinct community by Soviet authorities, who did not distinguish groups of people by skin color.
-Black Abkhazian villagers, who were impoverished and isolated, may have been subject to deportation to elsewhere in the Soviet Union.
+By the 19th century, Afro-Abkhazians had been mostly assimilated into the local Abkhaz population and were not viewed as a diaspora community.
+They were therefore not recognized as a distinct community by Soviet authorities.
+Remaining Afro-Abkhaz villagers, who were impoverished and isolated, may have been subject to deportation to elsewhere in the Soviet Union.

-During the Siege of Tkvarcheli operation in the 1992–1993 war, Georgian troops destroyed the three villages which had Afro-Abkhazian communities: Adzyubzha, Kindigh, and Tamsh.

-Anthropology

 Historically, the few scattered African communities in the Black Sea region were geographically isolated and unknown by the broader public.
-Beginning in 1913 with an article by V. P. Vradii in the Tbilisi newspaper Kavkaz, the presence of Black communities in Abkhazia was repeatedly reported on in Russian newspapers.
-Their origin and numbers were the subject of public debate in Russian media.
-In 1923, journalist Zinaida Richter visited a Black village near Sukhumi and reported on her expedition in the Moscow newspaper Izvestia.
-Foreign periodicals also covered the subject in 1925 and 1931, when anthropologist B. Adler publicized his research in The New York Times, in which he described small Black settlements whose inhabitants were of relatively unmixed ancestry.
+Beginning in 1913 with an article by Russian researcher and naturalist V. P. Vradii in the Tbilisi newspaper Kavkaz, the presence of African communities in Abkhazia was repeatedly reported on in Russian newspapers.
+Their origin and numbers were a subject of public debate in Russian media.
+In 1923, Soviet journalist Zinaida Richter visited an African village near Sukhumi and reported on her expedition in the Moscow newspaper Izvestia.
+Western periodicals also covered the subject in 1925 and 1931, when anthropologist B. Adler publicized his research in The New York Times, in which he described small Black settlements whose inhabitants were of relatively unmixed ancestry.

-Soviet anthropologists took interest in Black Abkhazians in the 1960s and produced several studies, although by this time the group was more dispersed and assimilated.
+Soviet anthropologists took interest in the Afro-Abkhaz in the 1960s and produced several studies, although by this time the group was more dispersed and assimilated.
+In 1973 journalist Slava Tynes reported that there were still Afro-Abkhazian communities in villages like Adzyubzha, and noted their positive relationship with non-Black Abkhaz locals.

+The descendants of the Afro-Abkhaz mostly live in Abzhua Abkhazia (Ochamchira district), in the villages Adzyubzha, Chlou, Ilori, Kyndyg, Tamishi, Tkhyna and Reka.

+During the Siege of Tkvarcheli operation in the 1992–1993 Abkhazian war, Georgian troops destroyed three villages that had major Afro-Abkhazian communities: Adzyubzha, Kyndyg, and Tamishi.

 Culture

-Afro-Abkhazians are recognized by other Abkhazians as being ethnically Abkhaz, as they have culturally assimilated, and speak the Abkhaz language.
-In 1913, V. P. Vradii found that they were mostly Muslim and spoke Abkhaz.
+Afro-Abkhazians have been recognized by other Abkhazians as being ethnically Abkhaz, as they have been culturally assimilated into the greater regional ethnicity, and speak the Abkhaz language.
+In 1913, V. P. Vradii exposited that the Afro-Abkhaz were mostly Muslim and spoke Abkhaz.

 In popular culture

-Fazil Iskander wrote about Afro-Abkhazians and their relationships with indigenous Abkhaz, which further popularized the subject.
+In the 1970s, Fazil Iskander wrote about Afro-Abkhazians and their relationships with indigenous Abkhaz, which further popularized the subject.